 Oil Furnace: $250

 Oil Boiler: $300

 Boiler and Water Heater Combination Rebate: $700

 Furnace and Water Heater Combination Rebate: $700- $950

 New Jersey Renewable Energy Incentive Program (Sustainable Biopower)

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or cash back after a purchase, are normally given before any solar tax credits are calculated.
-These rebates can be given by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are normally applied prior to any solar tax credits being calculated.
+Solar rebates may be given by your local utility company, by your county or by your state.

 Federal Solar Incentives